 In 2014, Dexterity Global instituted Dexterity to College (D2C) to identify and prepare young leaders in the Indian state of Bihar for the world's "Top 100" Universities.
-The programme was made open for the rest of the country in 2017.
+The program was made open for the rest of the country in 2017.

 Since 2014, Dexterity to College (D2C) has nurtured a community of leaders, innovators, and scholars from humble beginnings and enabled them to create positive global impact through scholarship, leadership and service.

 Dexterity Global instituted Dexterity to College as India's first high school to college transition platform.
 The program was open to students in the Indian state of Bihar.